-A supplementary fee of \$20 will be charged to your account for any payment returned to us from the bank (i.e. NSF).
+A supplementary fee of \$20 will be charged to your account for any payment returned to us form the bank (i.e.,NSF).
 After an NSF charge has occurred it is the parent's responsibility to provide the YMCA with cash or certified cheque to cover the account balance that was returned plus the NSF fee.
-If payment has not been made or the parent has not made mention of the problem to the manager on the outstanding balance within 5 business days the child will not be permitted to continue in the program until the account is paid in full.